Sleep

 But, for many, restorative sleep isn’t as easy as just closing your eyes and drifting off to dreamland.

-“About half of us are kept awake by stress and 1 in 3 people experience insomnia,” says Christine Brophy, our VP of Behavior Change at Vitality Group.
+“About half of us are kept awake by stress and 1 in 3 people experience insomnia,” says Christine Brophy, our VP of Behaviour Change at Vitality Global.
 “Seven to nine hours of sleep a night is recommended for optimal health but this isn’t always easy to achieve – with work being the number-one reason people cut back on sleep.
 Without question, this takes its toll on both our physical and mental abilities.”

 Quantity and quality